 Dissertation: "The Oneida Resurgence: Modern Indian Renewal in the Heart of America," University of Wisconsin-Madison History Department, 2012.

-Current Projects: I am currently preparing a book about the resurgence of the Oneida Nation of Wisconsin, the expansion of tribal authority on the reservation over the course of the twentieth century, and the origins of an anti-sovereignty movement among non-Indian property owners within the reservation.
-I am also preparing articles about the erasure of colonial history in the American Midwest and the contemporary political uses of Native American history.
+Current Projects: I am currently preparing a book manuscript tentatively entitled "Unsettling Territory: Oneida Indian Resurgence and Anti-Sovereignty Backlash," which is about the Oneida Nation of Wisconsin's recovery of reservation land, the expansion of tribal authority on the reservation over the course of the twentieth century, and the origins of an anti-sovereignty movement among non-Indian property owners living within the reservation.
+I am also writing about the erasure of settler colonial history in the American Midwest and the history of the American Indian blood quantum system.

 Chicago Historical Society